three layers of quality

 Then someone tried to use the feature.
 They couldn't figure out how to save their work.
 The button was buried.
 The flow made no sense.

-That never left me.
+I made the door swing beautifully but forgot to build the room behind it.
 I see builders do this every day.
 We obsess over the surface while the foundation cracks underneath.
 We convince ourselves we're doing good work because it looks like good work.

-before you build anything, get painfully clear.
+Now, before you build anything, get painfully clear.

+What happens if you don't build this, and how does it feel to use the finished thing?
+Not how it looks.
+How it feels.
 If you can't explain what you're making in one sentence a stranger would understand, you're not ready to build.
-You're guessing.
-And guessing is how you end up polishing broken things.
+You're guessing, and that's how you end up polishing broken things.

 layer 1 — does it work?